 Program Mission Statement

-Transform the delivery of pediatric mental health care in Central Ohio through the expansion and development of expert psychiatric nurse practitioners to meet the complex needs and improve the outcomes of the acute and chronically ill child and adolescent mental health population.
+Transform the delivery of pediatric mental health care through the expansion and development of expert psychiatric nurse practitioners to meet the complex needs and improve the outcomes of the acute and chronically ill child and adolescent mental health population.

-Provide advanced training for the novice Psychiatric NP in order to achieve confidence, mastery and competency in all domains of full scope of practice when caring for children and adolescents with highly complex acute and chronic mental health disorders.
+- Provide advanced training for novice psychiatric nurse practitioners in order to achieve confidence, mastery and competency in all domains of practice when caring for children and adolescents with highly complex acute and chronic mental health disorders.

-Improve retention of Psychiatric Nurse Practitioners at Nationwide Children's Hospital.
+- Improve retention of child and adolescent psychiatric nurse practitioners at Nationwide Children's Hospital.

-Investigates and integrates evidence-based care into clinical practice.
+- Investigate and integrate evidence-based care into clinical practice.

-Develop our future Psych NP workforce to increase access to Behavioral Health services and improve quality care outcomes.
+- Develop the future child and adolescent psychiatric nurse practitioner workforce to increase access to behavioral health services and improve quality care outcomes.

-Cultivate and develop clinical leadership skills through community education, care coordination and evidence-based QI project.
+- Cultivate and develop clinical leadership skills through community education, care coordination and an evidence-based QI project.

-During this one year fellowship program, the Psychiatric NP fellow will develop their own caseload of patients in general psychiatry as well as experience clinical rotations in the following specialty areas:
+During this one-year fellowship program, the psychiatric nurse practitioner fellow will develop their own caseload of patients in general psychiatry and complete clinical rotations in the following specialty areas: